 Child performances and activities also include children taking part in modelling work and paid sport.

-The performance licence guidance highlights that local authorities require 21 days’ notice, from receipt of the fully completed application, to process a licence.
-Whilst the local authority will issue licences as quickly as possible, it can only guarantee the issue of a licence if the full application is received in time.
+The performance licence guidance highlights that local authorities require 21 days' notice, from receipt of the fully completed application, to process a licence.
+Whilst we'll issue licences as quickly as possible, we can only guarantee the issue of a licence if the full application is received in time.

-All children who take part in public performances, from birth up to the last Friday in June of the school year in which they reach their sixteenth birthday, require a licence to perform.
+All children who take part in public performances, from birth up to the last Friday in June of the school year in which they reach their 16th birthday, require a licence to perform.

-- When money changes hands from the audience or in payment to the child or another person
+- money changes hands from the audience or in payment to the child or another person

-- When a child performs for more than four days in any six month period
+- a child performs for more than 4 days in any 6-month period

-- When a child is employed in modelling or sporting activities.
+- a child is employed in modelling or sporting activities

 This is usually the local authority where the child lives.